kovidgoyal/kitty/docs/shell-integration.rst

     :ref:`manual integration <manual_shell_integration>`.

 no-rc
     Do not modify the shell's launch environment to enable integration.
 Useful if you prefer to load the kitty shell integration code yourself, either as part of :ref:`manually integration <manual_shell_integration>` or because you have some other software that sets up shell integration.
     This will still set the :envvar:`KITTY_SHELL_INTEGRATION` environment variable when kitty runs the shell.

 no-cursor
-    Turn off changing of the text cursor to a bar when editing text
+    Turn off changing of the text cursor to a bar when editing text.

 no-title
     Turn off setting the kitty window/tab title based on shell state.